2 Utilities

 2.1.2 General purpose functions

-Each of those functions are small workflows themselves, that can be combined into larger workflows and used more widely, than for Latvia.
+Each of those functions are small workflows themselves that can be combined into larger workflows and used more widely than for Latvia.

-— precompute buffered tiles for multiple radii around points.
+tile_vector_grid()— tile template (vector) grid for chunked processing.
+The function internally is linked to our file naming convention.
+As long as it is maintained, function can be used to create tiled grid from any {sfarrow} parquet grid file;tiled_buffers()— precompute buffered tiles for multiple radii around points.
 The function internally is linked to our file naming convention.
 As long as it is maintained, function can be used to create tiled polygons with buffers around points from any {sfarrow} parquet grid file.
 There are three buffering modes: dense (buffers the best-matching pts100*.parquet (prefers pts100_sauzeme.parquet) for each tile by radii_dense (default: 500, 1250, 3000, 10000 m ensuring that every analysis grid cell has desired buffer.
 Computationally heavy in the following workflows), sparse (uses a file to radius mapping and is highly generalizable), and specified (the same as sparse, but with one single point file).
 In our workflows we used the sparse mode with default mapping;create_backgrounds() — a wrapper around

-to build consistent background rasters.
-This function better guards coordinate reference system and how it is stored, while also guarding spatial cover, resolution, coordinate reference system, exact pixel matching, etc. Creation of layers with default background values is faster than recreating them several times in workflows preparing EGVs;polygon2input() — rasterize polygons to input layers.
-Handles only polygon data, other geometry types need to buffered.
+terra::ifel()to build consistent background rasters.
+This function better guards coordinate reference system and how it is stored, while also guarding spatial cover, resolution, coordinate reference system, exact pixel matching, etc. Creation of layers with default background values is faster than recreating them several times in workflows preparing EGVs;polygon2input() — rasterise polygons to input layers.
+Handles only polygon data, other geometry types need to be buffered.
 Rasterizes polygon/multipolygon sf data to a raster aligned to a template GeoTIFF.
 Rasterization targets a raster::RasterLayer built from the template (so grids normally match).
 Projection is optional (project_mode).
 Missing values are counted only over valid template cells.
 User may optionally restrict the result with a raster mask (restrict_to) using numeric values or bracketed range strings (e.g., “(0,5]”, “[10,)”).
 Remaining NA cells can be filled by covering with a background raster (background_raster) or a constant (background_value).
 For large rasters, heavy steps (projection/mask/cover) can stream to disk via terra_todisk=TRUE.

 input2egv() — normalize/align a fine-resolution input raster to a (coarser) EGV template, optionally cover missing values and/or fill gaps (IDW via Whitebox), and write the result to disk.
 Designed for large runs: fast gap counting (inside template footprint only), optional filling, tuned GDAL write options, and controlled terra memory/temp behavior.